-This is why DELMIC has developed the SPARC cathodoluminescence (CL) system, which is designed to fit on a scanning electron microscope and detect CL emission using any of available five imaging modes.
+This is why DELMIC has developed the SPARC cathodoluminescence (CL) system, which is designed to fit on a scanning electron microscope and detect CL emission using any of available six imaging modes.
 The SPARC is unmatched in terms of its unique features and high performance, and is recommended for any researcher that wants to keep pace with the competitive scientific community.

 1. Innovative features

 The SPARC was developed in 2011 by the Photonic Materials Group at AMOLF as the first (and to date, only) cathodoluminescence detection system that can perform angle-resolved imaging in support of their pioneering research in nanophotonics.
 The direction in which light is emitted often contains valuable information on how an object emits and scatters light at the nanoscale, and can be an important performance metric for antenna structures.

 The SPARC is the only system that can be retrofitted on an existing SEM which can perform time-resolved cathodoluminescence detection.
 This enables ultrafast data collection using a nanosecond pulsed electron beam.
 Novel research attests to the potential of time-resolved CL spectroscopy for investigations in in nanophotonics, quantum optics, semiconductor optoelectronics, biology, geology, photovoltaics, photocatalysis, and other areas.

 The angle-resolved mode allows the SPARC to offer another unique imaging mode: polarimetry.
 This can be used for reconstructing the polarization state of CL for different emission angles.
 When combined with angle-resolved imaging, it allows for the analysis of emission mechanisms of nanostructured devices.

 However, the SPARC offers more commonly-used imaging modalities as well.
 These include:

 - Intensity mapping/imaging: conducting rapid inspection of large areas using a photomultiplier tube